LennartFr/myblockchainstory/README.md

+# Blockchain beyond the scenes.
-# Blockchain, this is the story about a technology that is changing the world.
+The story about a technology that is changing the world.

 # It all started with Satoshi Nakamoto and his paper [Bitcoin: A Peer-to-Peer Electronic Cash System](https://bitcoin.org/bitcoin.pdf) from October 2008 which addressed a key problem in electronic commerce:
 ~~~
 A purely peer-to-peer version of electronic cash would allow online